PhillipPapastefanou/SimPHony/README.md

 * scipy
 * ...
 ## Setup
 Clone this repository and create a build folder in the main direcorty.
-Navigate to that build directory in the terminal an run:
+Navigate to that build directory in the terminal and run:
 ``
-cmake ../.
+cmake ../
-``
+``.
-Once that build system finished sucessfully simply run `` make
+Once that build system is finished successfully, run `` make
 ``.